ohsu-cedar-comp-hub/HOP_CHIP/README.md

 additional information: If you are starting with a file produced from Snakemake, --infile, --metadata, --calls, --dbsnp and --plt are required.
 Any that you don't fill in will be filled in by default with config file.
 If you have an annotated file already, --annot, --dict and --plt are required.
 ```
-For example, if you are using the final file directly from Part 1 and you want to use your own paths to annotation files:
+If you are using the resulting file directly from Part 1 and you want to use your own paths to annotation files, an example would be:

 ```bash
 python -u AnalyzeMutCalls.py -i {Today(YYMMMDD)}_merged_filt_nonsyn_{minvaf}to{maxvaf}percent_{minreads}supp_BQ{minBQ} -m HOP_first_500_metadata.csv -d dbsnp_22KD-115F0022-1_50X_intersect.bed -p /home/groups/CEDAR/chaoe/HOP_test/figs --calls watson=/home/groups/CEDAR/chaoe/HOP_test/calls/CHIP_sites_from_Watson_etal_Blundell_lab.txt beataml=/home/groups/CEDAR/chaoe/HOP_test/calls/CHIP_sites_from_BeatAML.txt
 ```

-If you are using a previously annotated file, and just want the visualizations, an example could look like:
+If you are using a previously annotated file and a corresponding dictionary, and just want the visualizations, an example could look like:

 ```bash
 python -u AnalyzeMutCalls.py -a HOP_merged_v1_240909.annotated_readcounts_crossref.csv --dict HOP_merged_v1_240909.callsdict.txt -p /home/groups/CEDAR/chaoe/HOP_test/figs